Who will be attending the conference?

 This year, Feminist Majority Foundation is excited to say that we will be providing one light meal - probably a continental breakfast - to all those with us at the Hilton Crystal City.
 Please stay tuned as we finalize this with our conference hotel hosts.

 When should I arrive at the conference?

 The conference begins Saturday at 9:45 am, so most people will arrive on Friday night.

 When does the conference end?

-The conference ends at 4:00 pm on Monday, March, 25th or after attendees have finished visiting their respective members of Congress.
-However, those unable to stay for the Congressional Visit Day portion of the conference can expect activities to end on Sunday at 5:00 pm.
+The conference ends at 4 pm on Monday, after attendees have visited with their members of Congress.
+However, those unable to stay for the Congressional Visit Day portion of the conference can expect activities to end on Sunday at 5 pm.

 What should I wear?

 The conference itself will be business casual (pants and a top are fine), but you should bring one nicer outfit (a suit if you have one, or a jacket with slacks or skirt with button down shirt, etc.) if you plan on participaring in the Congressional Visit Day.

 Is the Hilton in Crystal City wheelchair accessible?